loggin-js/loggin-js/README.md

 * [Http Notifier](https://runkit.com/nombrekeff/loggin-js-remote-notifier)
 * You can also check the [`examples`](./examples) for more examples.

-> If you want to add an example, or find some error leave an issue or send in a PR.
+> If you want to add an example or find some error, leave an issue or send in a PR.

 ## Plugins
 These are a couple of official plugins.
-If you make a plugin and want it to appear here, you can contact me, and if it meets my standards I will add it here!!
+If you make a plugin and want it to appear here, you can contact me, and if it meets my standards, I will add it here!!
 * [MongoDB](https://github.com/loggin-js/loggin-js-mongodb)
 * [Express](https://github.com/loggin-js/loggin-js-express)
 * [WebSocket](https://github.com/loggin-js/loggin-js-ws)